 So the question is, where are you like that dog 15 years ago?
 Where have you become conditioned to wireless fences that prevent you from pursuing whatever is over the next horizon.

 The thing that’s so effective about wireless fences is they’re unseen.
-Like our friend above crashing through the window, we can have unobstructed views of whatever is out ahead of us but carry a mindset that we’re unable to move forward due to barriers we’ve played a part in constructing.
+We can have unobstructed views of whatever is out ahead of us but carry a mindset with invisible barriers obstructing our ability to move forward.

 Mental strongholds have the same effect as wireless fences in our lives.
 They’re unseen agreements we’ve made with a lying spirit about specific situations.
 Here’s an example: you’ve had this desire to play guitar, paint, take up photography, go on a missions trip, start your own business, try out for the worship team, change careers…whatever.
 But to this point, you’ve taken no action toward these goals, in fact, they’re not even goals…they’re just desires unfulfilled.
 So why haven’t you pursued them?
 Not enough time; not enough talent; not smart enough, etc. etc.

 The reasons you give may be valid…or, they may be agreements you’ve made over the years, creating wireless fences, pinning you in and keeping your territory of influence small.

 I use the term “diamonds-in-the-rough” often when referring to some of my probation clients.
 Diamonds must be mined…they’re not just sitting on top of the ground all sparkling and clean.
 Same goes with the talent placed within us.
 We never start out as a finished product, but instead, we’re always a work-in-progress.